Jbbouille/shingle/shingle/README.md

 ## Extensions

 ### Info
-Extension `org.shingle.Extension` is an interface that you may use if you want to extend the behavior of Shingle.
+Extension `fr.shingle.Extension` is an interface that you may use if you want to extend the behavior of Shingle.
 The interface has 5 default methods for 5 different uses cases:
 - `accept(Class clazz)`.
 To filter the resource classes.
 - `accept(Method method)`.
 To filter the resource methods.
 - `enrich(BeanProperty beanProperty, Model.IModel model)`.
 If you want to improve documentation on the model.